-- 2.20 There is an opportunity within a Council-led estate regeneration programme to consider a range of housing management models. - 2.21 This report recommends that the housing management models workstream is continued and results in a series of models which could be adopted for the regeneration estates.
-This could play a key role in the initial engagement of residents as we discuss the long term management and maintenance of the development well into the future. - 2.22 A Lambeth specification for affordable housing is being developed and this could also be used as a template for all developments within the programme.
+- 2.20 There is an opportunity within a Council-led estate regeneration programme to consider a range of housing management models.
+These could range from resident-led management organisations to more complex models such as those being explored on Somerleyton Road. - 2.21 A Lambeth specification for affordable housing is being developed and this could also be used as a template for all developments within the programme.
+The specification will set out the standards to which Lambeth will require its new homes to be built to.
+This will include minimum space standards for new homes, sustainability targets and standards around storage and external space.